-Since its inception in 1998, the RBM Partnership has played a critical role in global efforts that reduced malaria deaths by over 60% and saved 7 million lives.
+Since its inception in 1998, the RBM Partnership has played a critical role in global efforts that reduced malaria deaths by half and saved 10.6 million lives.
 The Partnership is now committed to building on these significant gains and ending malaria for good.

 The RBM Partnership to End Malaria is the largest global platform for coordinated action towards a world free from malaria.
 It is comprised of over 500 partners - from community health worker groups and researchers developing new tools, to malaria-affected and donor countries, businesses and international organisations.

 RBM has worked across the field of malaria eradication by helping to build public awareness, aggregate and share technical information with a system of global stakeholders, and mobilize funding

 The Partnership is composed of a multitude of Partners that join the Partnership on a voluntary basis through their commitment to the Vision of a world free of malaria